 If you are interested in exploring Buffalo’s Park system, plant a volunteer flower bed or vegetable garden, rent a boat, ice skate, skate board, or play disc golf, please check out the City of Buffalo’s Parks and Recreation page.

 The Buffalo Parkshore Pavilion is located in Sturges Park on the beautiful Buffalo Lake.
 It is on Highway 25/Central Avenue, near downtown Buffalo.
 Nestled on the beach of Buffalo Lake, the Pavilion staff will help you rent boats, purchase concession items, or just answer any questions passers-by may have.

 The Parkshore Pavilion offers one pontoon boat, three motorized fishing boats, four seater paddle boats, and three canoes available to rent.
 (Gas, accessories, and life jackets are included with rental) The pavilion also has miscellaneous park games such as bocce ball, basketballs, etc.for rent and use at Sturges Park.

 The Pavilion typically opens on the weekend of Minnesota’s Fishing Opener, which is mid-May.
 It closes in mid-October.
 When school is in session, the Pavilion is open only on the weekends, from 8:00 a.m. to dusk.
 When school is out, the pavilion opens on weekends from 8:00 a.m. to dusk, and weekdays from 3:30 p.m. to dusk.
 The Pavilion closes if weather consists of rain or high winds.

-If you’re looking to reserve a shelter at one of our parks, please contact the City Center at (763) 682-1181 to see if the desired date is available and to obtain the reservation form.
+If you’re looking to reserve a shelter at one of our parks, please contact the City Center at (763) 682-1181 to see if the desired date is available and complete the reservation form.